Descanonge/tomate/docs/source/plotting.rst

 * :func:`reset_scope`, that will redefine all keys from the parent scope.
-* :func:`up_scope`, that will only redefine the keys specified in arguments.
+* :func:`update_scope`, that will only redefine the keys specified in arguments.

 The plot is created by :func:`create_plot`.
 The artist can be removed from the axis by :func:`remove` (the figure might need redrawing).
-It can be updated with :func:`update_plot`, where keys can be specified to update the scope with `up_scope`.
+It can be updated with :func:`update_plot`, where keys can be specified to update the scope with `update_scope`.

 The object retains the axis it was drawn upon under the :attr:`ax` attribute.
 And whatever artist was returned by matplotlib in the